 Strep Throat versus Group B

-You are pregnant and experiences a variety of symptoms.
-You know you don’t feel well, but you biggest question is “What do I have?”
+You are pregnant and experience a variety of symptoms.
+You know you don’t feel well, but your biggest question is “What do I have?”

 - Pain in the throat

 - The white spots in the throat or tonsils

 Please note that you do not have to have all of these symptoms to have strep throat during pregnancy.
 Look for a combination of symptoms and contact your health care provider to let her know what you are experiencing.